The other day I read an article on msn.com about 10 things they believe will soon disappear forever.

 - Fast food workers.
 They will be largely replaced by machines, especially as fast food restaurant owners try to deal with the rising minimum wage.

 - Manual transmissions.
 They seem to be on the way out.
-Very few young people these days are leaning how to drive a stick shift vehicle.
+Very few young people these days are leaning how to drive a stick shift vehicle, (which may be the ultimate theft deterrent.)

 - Physical books.
 More and more people – especially younger people – are showing a preference for reading digital text on their phones, electronic readers or laptops rather than carrying books around.